You’re Taking Reusable Nappies Abroad With You??!!!

 Since we started using reusable nappies last June, I haven’t used a single disposable one.
-Nope, not when we went away for a weekend to Cornwall, not when William was in hospital with hand, foot and mouth and not even for swimming.
-Reusable all the way here now.
+Not when we went away for a weekend to Cornwall, not when William was in hospital with hand, foot and mouth and not even for swimming.
+We are fully on the reusable train here now.

 Taking reusable nappies abroad with you is doable and this is how…

 When we went to Crete last year William wasn’t yet in reusable nappies.
 I took a big batch of disposables out with us and had plenty to see us through on the plane.
 However, the toilets do not offer a nappy bin to dispose of them.
 You cannot ask the flight attendants as it would involve handling soiled items which isn’t allowed when they are handling food so often so, you either wrap it up and pop it in the normal bin in one of the tiny toilets (not nice for others) or you keep it on you (in your change bag) until landing.
 Therefore, using a reusable nappy on a plane isn’t going to be much different.
 I can change him as normal, tip any poo waste down the toilet (which will remove most of the smell) and then pop them into my wet bag which keeps any remaining odours at bay.
 Reusable nappies are more absorbent than a disposable one so will last longer which means I will be changing him less often and will, therefore, have fewer nappies in my wet bag.

 At The Villa